Losing Your Mucus Plug: How Soon Will You Give Birth?

 - Your mucus plug is a jelly-like seal that closes off your cervix to prevent infection.

-- You may lose your mucus plug all at once, or gradually and without noticing.
+- You may lose it all at once, or gradually and without notice.

 - Losing it can be an early sign of labor.
 (But it doesn’t mean labor is imminent unless you also have contractions or your water breaks.